Joachim Löw: Euro 2008

 On 12 July 2006, following Klinsmann's decision not to renew his contract, Löw was named as the new manager of Germany.
 Löw obtained a contract for two years and announced that he wanted to continue in the philosophy developed with Klinsmann to play with an offensive style.
 Löw was particularly concerned with the amount of time his players hold on to the ball before passing.
 During his tenure, he reduced this time significantly, increasing the pace of the German game.
 He declared that his aim was to win Euro 2008.
 His first game in charge, a friendly against Sweden in Gelsenkirchen on 16 August 2006, was a 3–0 success in which Miroslav Klose scored twice and Bernd Schneider scored the other.

 Löw had a successful start in qualifying for Euro 2008 with wins over the Republic of Ireland and San Marino.
-On 7 October 2006, Germany won 2–0 against Georgia in the Ostseestadion in Rostock, which was the fourth consecutive success for Löw and his team, the best start of a new head coach of the German national team ever.
+On 7 October 2006, Germany won 2–0 against Georgia in the Ostseestadion in Rostock, which was the fourth consecutive success for Löw and his team, the best start of a new head coach of the Germany national team ever.
 The team extended this record to five wins in the next match, the Euro 2008 qualifier against Slovakia in Bratislava on 11 October, with a 4–1 victory.
 The Slovaks' strike was the first goal conceded by Germany under Löw's reign.

 The next match saw the end of Löw's perfect record, with the qualifying match on 15 November in Nicosia against Cyprus ending in a disappointing 1–1 draw.
 2007 started with a 3–1 win against Switzerland on 7 February and a 2–1 win against the Czech Republic on 24 March.
 Löw's first loss as manager came in his eighth game on 28 March 2007, an experimental squad lost 0–1 against Denmark.
 He had given Robert Enke and Patrick Helmes their debuts.
 When qualification for Euro 2008 was ensured, Löw's record stood at 11 wins, 1 loss and 1 draw from 13 matches and a 41:6 goal difference.
 This includes the first win over England in London's new Wembley Stadium.
 Germany lost to the Czech Republic in qualifying on 17 October 2007.
 This was the second loss for Löw.
 Germany finished qualifying in second place.
 In the final match of 2007, Germany and Wales finished in a 0–0 draw.